Margin of safety formula: calculate it and assess risk

 What is a good margin of safety ratio?

-There's no single 'good' ratio, as it depends on your industry and business stability.
-However, a higher margin is always safer.
+There's no single 'good' ratio as it depends on your industry and how stable your business is.
 Many businesses aim for 20% or more, which provides a healthy buffer.
-If your industry is volatile, you might want an even wider margin to protect against unexpected changes.
+Volatile industries may need an even wider margin to protect against unexpected changes.

 When should I recalculate my margin of safety?